coleifer/peewee/docs/peewee/playhouse.rst

     :param page_var: The name of the ``GET`` argument which contains the page.
     :param check_bounds: Whether to check that the given page is a valid page.
 If ``check_bounds`` is ``True`` and an invalid page is specified, then a 404 will be returned.
     :param kwargs: Arbitrary key/value pairs to pass into the template context.

+    Retrieve a paginated list of objects specified by the given query.
+The paginated object list will be dropped into the context using the given ``context_variable``, as well as metadata about the current page and total number of pages, and finally any arbitrary context data passed as keyword-arguments.

+    The page is specified using the ``page`` ``GET`` argument, e.g.
+    ``/my-object-list/?page=3`` would return the third page of objects.

     Example: